Backlight: CCFL backlights

 For several years (until about 2010), the preferred backlight for matrix-addressed large LCD panels such as in monitors and TVs was based on a cold-cathode fluorescent lamp (CCFL) by using two CCFLs at opposite edges of the LCD or by an array of CCFLs behind the LCD (see picture of an array with 18 CCFLs for a 40-inch LCD TV).
 Due to the disadvantages in comparison with LED illumination (higher voltage and power needed, thicker panel design, no high-speed switching, faster aging), LED backlighting is becoming more popular.

+Many LCD models, from cheap TN-displays to color proofing S-IPS or S-PVA panels, have wide gamut CCFLs representing more than 95% of the NTSC color specification.

 LED backlights

 LED backlighting in color screens comes in two varieties: white LED backlights and RGB LED backlights.
-White LEDs are used most often in notebooks and desktop screens, and make up virtually all mobile LCD screens.
+White LEDs are used most often in notebook computers and desktop screens, and make up virtually all mobile LCD screens.
 A white LED is typically a blue LED with broad spectrum yellow phosphor to result in the emission of white light.
 However, because the spectral curve peaks at yellow, it is a poor match to the transmission peaks of the red and green color filters of the LCD.
 This causes the red and green primaries to shift toward yellow, reducing the color gamut of the display.
 RGB LEDs consist of a red, a blue, and a green LED and can be controlled to produce different color temperatures of white.
 RGB LEDs for backlighting are found in high end color proofing displays such as the HP DreamColor LP2480zx monitor or selected HP EliteBook notebooks, as well as more recent consumer-grade displays such as Dell's Studio series laptops which have an optional RGB LED display.

 RGB LEDs can deliver an enormous color gamut to screens.
 When using three separate LEDs (additive color) the backlight can produce a color spectrum that closely matches the color filters in the LCD pixels themselves.
 In this way, the filter passband can be narrowed so that each color component lets only a very narrow band of spectrum through the LCD.
 This improves the efficiency of the display since less light is blocked when white is displayed.
-Also, the actual red, green, and blue points can be moved farther out so that the display is capable of reproducing more vivid colors.
+The actual red, green, and blue points can be moved farther out so that the display is capable of reproducing more vivid colors.

-A new method to further improve the color gamut of LED-backlit LCD panels is based on blue LEDs (such as GaN) illuminating a layer of nanocrystal phosphors, so-called Quantum Dots (QD), which convert the blue wavelengths to the desired longer wavelengths as narrow-bandwidth green and red colors for optimal illumination of the LCD from behind.
+A method to further improve the color gamut of LED-backlit LCD panels is based on blue LEDs (such as gallium nitride (GaN) LEDs) that illuminate a layer of nanocrystal phosphors, called quantum dots (QDs).
+The quantum dots convert the blue wavelengths to the desired longer wavelengths as narrow-bandwidth green and red colors for optimal illumination of the LCD from behind.
 The manufacturer, Nanosys, claims that the color output of the dots can be tuned precisely by controlling the size of the nanocrystals.
 Other companies pursuing this method are Nanoco Group PLC (UK), QD Vision, 3M a licensee of Nanosys and Avantama of Switzerland.